 So I don’t know exactly what to call this, but it’s pretty spectacular.

-My version of the Tom Collins involves a homemade lavender simple syrup, gin, club soda and a generous squeeze of Meyer lemon.
+My version of the Lavender Meyer Lemon Tom Collins Cocktail involves a homemade lavender simple syrup, gin, club soda and a generous squeeze of Meyer lemon.
 The bright floral flavor of the Meyer lemon, and the flowery herby essence of the lavender, are the perfect pairing with the piney juniper taste of gin.
 Top it off with bubbles and you have something special.

-I could drink this Tom Collins cocktail all day long… but I won’t.
+I could drink this Lavender Meyer Lemon Tom Collins Cocktail all day long… but I won’t.
 Somehow I’d only embarrass myself.
 But the smooth refreshing flavor is hard to resist.

 You can make this cocktail two different ways, stirred in a glass over ice or shaken and poured into a martini glass.
 I prefer mine over ice, while the hubs likes his shaken, not stirred.